Learner-Slicer/Compatibility-Testing-Report/README.md

 Conclusion:
 The website worked fine on desktop browsers and was mostly smooth.
 On mobile, some layout and loading issues were noticed, especially with the navbar and image speed.
 A few small changes can improve mobile compatibility and user experience.

+Author:
+Rathun Rajeevan
+BCA Student – Jain (Deemed-to-be) University
+Software Testing Intern – Prodigy InfoTech

+Acknowledgements
+This task is part of the Prodigy InfoTech Software Testing Internship.
+Thanks to the Prodigy InfoTech team for outlining this exercise and supporting the learning process.